jrodrigoav/coe_net_training_microservices/README.md

 That should give no errors and lauch a server with the UI, which you should be able to access using this url http://localhost:5173/

-## 11. To do
+## 11. Known Issues / To do

+- **Return Functionality**:
-      - Return: It is not working properly.
-The backend returns a successful response upon returning a resoruce, but the resource is not actually returned.
+  The return functionality is not working properly.
+The backend returns a successful response upon attempting to return a resource, but the resource is not actually returned.

+- **Renting Unavailable Books**:
-      - Renting: The backend does not return an error when a user attempts to rent unavailable resources and incorrectly lists unavailable resources as available for rent.
+  The backend does not return an error when a user attempts to rent unavailable resources and incorrectly lists these resources as available for rent.